boru-roylu/boru-roylu.github.io/_pages/about.md

 Welcome!

 I am Bo-Ru (Roy) Lu, a PhD student in <a href="https://nlp.washington.edu/">natural language processing (NLP) group</a> at the University of Washington, under the supervision of Professor <a href="https://ssli.ee.washington.edu/people/mo/" >Mari Ostendorf</a>.
-My research interests span deep learning and its application on natural langauge generation and understanding.
+My research interests span deep learning and its application on natural language generation and understanding.

 Feel free to Contact me if you are interested in my research or have any questions.
 I am more than happy to hear from you!